NerdPraise/python-buycoin/README.md

 The Manager classes handle every direct interaction with the BuyCoins API.

 ### Wallet Transactions
-This involves direct purchase, sale, transfer orders of cryptocurrencies.
+This involves direct purchase, sale, transfer orders of cryptocurrencies and creation of cryptocurrencies addresses A sample use-case
-A sample usecase

 ```Python
 from BuyCoin.objects.wallet import Wallet